Ph.D. Duke University, 1981

 - Sleep deprivation effects on cognition

-My research examines relations between hot (affective/emotional) and cold (rational/calculational) cognitive processes in decision making.
-I am primarily interested in how situational constraints (task demands or complexity) and individual constraints (personality traits or biological differences) affect hot and cold cognition and thereby lead to suboptimal decision making.
-My research is part of an interdisciplinary research group examining decision making, affect and memory.
-Our group is currently focused on studies of sleep, examining how sleep restriction affects cognition, in general, and decision making, in particular.
+In general terms my research examines relations between hot (affective) and cold (rational) cognitive processes in decision making.
+I have previously studied how situational constraints (task demands) and individual constraints (personality traits or biological differences) affect hot and cold cognition and contribute to suboptimal decision making.
+More recent research examines cognitive control and memory processes involved in decision making.
+Our interdisciplinary research group has a research focus on how sleep deprivation affects cognitive control processes that are essential for decision making.